aleph0io/rapier/rapier-system-property/README.md

 ## Quickstart

 First, add Rapier and Dagger to your build.
 This involves adding dependencies, annotation processors, and a generated source folder.
-Ensure the system property annotation processor runs before the Dagger annotation processor.
+You can add as many Rapier dependencies and annotation processors to your build as you'd like, but all the Rapier annotation processors run before the Dagger annotation processor.

 If using Maven, add this to your `pom.xml`: